algorand/go-algorand/heartbeat/README.md

 # Block Payouts, Suspensions, and Heartbeats

 Running a validator node on Algorand is a relatively lightweight operation.
 Therefore, participation in consensus was not compensated.
-There was an expectation that financial motivated holders of Algos would run nodes in order to help secure their holdings.
+There was an expectation that financially motivated holders of Algos would run nodes in order to help secure their holdings.

 Although simple participation is not terribly resource intensive, running _any_ service with high